Marnie Freer Principal

 Some of her clients include:

-- Petrochemical manufacturer in Sarnia, Ontario
+- Styrene manufacturing facility located in Sarnia, Ontario

-- Chemical manufacturer in Sarnia, Ontario
+- Chemical manufacturing facilities located in Southwestern Ontario

 Hazardous Materials Management

-Mrs. Freer has conducted legislated, site-specific training programs for TDG, Ontario Regulation 347(558) [Waste], general safety and emergency/spill response.
+Ms. Freer has conducted legislated, site-specific training programs for TDG, Ontario Regulation 347(558) [Waste], general safety and emergency/spill response.
 Other related projects include:

 Education and Professional Memberships